BobWritesCode/ci-Project3/README.md

 ### Hotdog Empire Tycoon

-The goal of this site is to provide an interactive game where the user / player can compete for a place on the leader board.
+The goal of this site is to provide an interactive game where the user / player can compete for a place on the leaderboard.
 The final product should:

 - be programmatically error free,
 - be written using Python,